The Last Seduction: Reception

+Critical response

 The Last Seduction received critical acclaim.
-It holds a 94% rating on Rotten Tomatoes based on 51 reviews.
-The website's consensus reads: "Like Body Heat, The Last Seduction updates film noir techniques for a modern era, imbuing this erotic film with '90s snark."
-On Metacritic it has a score of 85 out of 100 based on 12 reviews, indicating "universal acclaim".
+On Rotten Tomatoes, the film holds an approval rating of 94% based on 50 reviews, with an average rating of 8/10.
+The website's critics consensus reads, "Like Body Heat, The Last Seduction updates film noir techniques for a modern era, imbuing this erotic film with '90s snark."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 85, based on 12 reviews, indicating "universal acclaim".
 Roger Ebert gave the film four out of four stars, highlighting Fiorentino's ability to project her character with dry humor and a freedom from Hollywood conventions typically surrounding a female antagonist.
-Ebert later ranked the film fifth on his year-end list of 1994's best movies.
+Ebert later ranked the film fifth on his year-end list of 1994's best films.
 He wrote in the Chicago Sun-Times:

 John Dahl's The Last Seduction knows how much we enjoy seeing a character work boldly outside the rules.
 It gives us a diabolical, evil woman, and goes the distance with her.
 We keep waiting for the movie to lose its nerve, and it never does: This woman is bad from beginning to end, she never reforms, she never compromises, and the movie doesn't tack on one of those contrived conclusions where the morals squad comes in and tidies up.

 Director Quentin Tarantino rated The Last Seduction at number 77 of his favorite films.